 Preschooler talking and listening: what to expect

-Between the ages of three and five years, you might hear lots of talk and questions from your preschooler.
+At 3-5 years, you might hear lots of talk and questions from your preschooler.
 This is because preschoolers:

 - need to practise new words, speech sounds and language skills

-- are constantly fascinated by the world around them.
+- are constantly fascinated by the world around them

 Preschoolers communicate through:

-- lots of talk
+- lots of talk and questions

 - body language like gestures and noises